To find out if you may be at risk of flooding go to the Environment Agency flood maps.

 Anglian Water Services covers most of the county for sewage and water supply.
 Cambridge Water supplies only water to Cambridge and some of the surrounding areas.

-Flooding from surface water, groundwater or ordinary watercourses
+Report flooding from surface water, groundwater or ordinary watercourses

 If you are currently experiencing flooding to your property from surface water, groundwater or an ordinary watercourse (such as open ditches, culverts and drains), then contact your district council or the emergency services.